Florents-Tselai/spat/README.md

 The data model is key-value.
 Keys are strings, but values can be strings, lists, sets, or hashes.

-With **spat**:
-- You don't need to maintain an external caching server.
-This greatly reduces complexity.
-- You can express powerful logic by embedding data structures like lists and sets in your SQL queries.
-- You can reduce your infrastructure costs by reusing server resources.

 ```sql
 SELECT SPSET('key', 'value');
 SELECT SPGET('key');